luk400/vim-jukit/README.md

 ```

 ###### Explanation
-* `g:jukit_highlight_markers`: Specify if cell markers should be highlighted or not

-* `g:jukit_hl_settings`: Specify arguments for highlighting cell markers (see `:h highlight-args`)
+* `g:jukit_enable_text_syntax_hl`: Whether or not to enable special syntax highlighting in text cells instead of the standard string-syntax-color.

+* `g:jukit_text_syntax_file`: Specifies the path to a syntax file to be used for syntax highlighting in text cells (by default markdown).

+* `g:jukit_highlight_markers`: Specify whether cell-marker-lines should be highlighted or not.
+You can specify the colors of cell markers by putting `highlight JukitCellMarkers guifg=#1d615a guibg=#1d615a ctermbg=22 ctermfg=22` with your desired colors in your vimrc.
+Make sure to define this highlight group *after* loading a colorscheme in your vimrc.

+* `g:jukit_enable_textcell_hl`: Whether or not to enable general (background-)highlighting of text cells.
+You can specify the color by putting `highlight JukitTextcellColors guibg=#131628 ctermbg=0` with your desired colors in your vimrc.
+Make sure to define this highlight group *after* loading a colorscheme in your vimrc.

+* `g:jukit_hl_extensions`: File extensions for which to enable all of the above highlighting options.
+If you want to only use them in python files for example, simply put `let g:jukit_hl_extensions='py'` in your vimrc.
+You can specify multiple file extensions by putting them in a list, e.g. `let g:jukit_hl_extensions=['py', 'R']` for `.py` and `.R` files.
+Use `let g:jukit_hl_extensions=*` to enable it for all files and `let g:jukit_hl_extensions=''` or `let g:jukit_hl_extensions=[]` to disable it completely for all filetypes.

-* `g:jukit_comment_mark_default`: Every time a new buffer is entered the variable `b:comment_mark` is set according to `g:jukit_comment_mark_default` to prepend the cell-markers in the file.
+* `g:jukit_comment_mark_default`: Every time a new buffer is entered the variable `b:jukit_comment_mark` is set according to `g:jukit_comment_mark_default` to prepend the cell-markers in the file.
 Only required if `g:jukit_use_tcomment=0`.

-* `g:jukit_use_tcomment`: Specify if [tcomment plugin](https://github.com/tomtom/tcomment_vim) should be used to comment out cell markers - recommended if you regularly work with different languages for which you intend to make use of cell markers, otherwise you will have to manually set `b:comment_mark` every time you work in a language where the comment-mark is not the one specified in `g:jukit_comment_mark_default`.
+* `g:jukit_use_tcomment`: Specify whether [tcomment plugin](https://github.com/tomtom/tcomment_vim) should be used to comment out cell markers - recommended if you regularly work with different languages for which you intend to make use of cell markers, otherwise you will have to manually set `b:jukit_comment_mark` every time you work in a language where the comment-mark is not the one specified in `g:jukit_comment_mark_default`.
 This requires the tcomment plugin to already be installed.

 * `g:jukit_python_cmd`: Specifies the terminal command to use to start the interactive python shell (e.g. 'python3' or 'ipython3')

-* `g:jukit_inline_plotting_default`: Every time a new buffer is entered the variable `b:inline_plotting` is set according to this value, which either enables or disables directly plotting into terminal using matplotlib.
+* `g:jukit_inline_plotting_default`: Every time a new buffer is entered the variable `b:jukit_inline_plotting` is set according to this value, which either enables or disables directly plotting into terminal using matplotlib.

 * `g:jukit_jukit_register`: This is the register to which jukit will yank code when sending to the kitty-terminal-window.